Get The Help You Deserve

 Bus Accident Lawyer in Brooklyn

-Bus accidents, unlike private car accidents, usually involve a larger number of people.
-It is estimated that the average number of people injured in a bus accident is 10.
+Unlike private car accidents, bus accidents usually involve more people.
+The average number of people injured in a bus accident is estimated to be 10.
 In contrast, private cars can only carry an average of half that number of passengers.

-Bus accidents involve a greater number of people on board since these public service vehicles facilitate the movement of a large flow of people who travel through Brooklyn and New York State in general and wish to avoid the mishaps involved in driving a private car in the big city.
-This means saving significant time by no longer looking for a place to park or having to deal with traffic hold-ups.
+Bus accidents involve more people on board since these public service vehicles facilitate the movement of many people who travel through Brooklyn and New York State in general and wish to avoid the mishaps of driving a private car in the big city.
+This means saving significant time by no longer looking for a parking place or dealing with traffic hold-ups.

 Public buses often have special routes, with authorized stops and routes crossing the skyscraper state's arteries.
-In 2020, there were very few people using public transportation due to COVID-19.
-However, in 2021, there has been an increase in the number of people using the subway and buses.
+In 2020, very few people used public transportation due to COVID-19.
+However, in 2021, the number of people using the subway and buses has increased.
 Transit authorities like the Metropolitan Transportation Authority have observed this trend.

 Businesses and travel restrictions were gradually loosened throughout the year; schools reopened for in-person instruction in September, and employees gradually started returning to the office.

-760 million people used the subway in 2021, which was 45% more people than in 2019.
+760 million people used the subway in 2021, 45% more than in 2019.
 312 million people rode buses, back to 56% of their 2019 ridership figures.
 This transportation company has around 6,000 buses to meet the transportation needs of the people in New York.
-The following were described in total 234 local bus routes, 20 Select Bus Service routes, and 73 express bus routes in the five boroughs.
+The following were described: 234 local bus routes, 20 Select Bus Service routes, and 73 express bus routes in the five boroughs.

-In Brooklyn, many people use public transportation.
-However, in other areas with more suburbs, public transit is not as popular.
+Many people use public transportation in Brooklyn.
+However, public transit is not as popular in other areas with more suburbs.
 Fortunately, New York is a city where you can get by without a car, as the roads are connected and designed along with mass transit networks.

 Without such connections, life in the state would be drastically altered, as public transportation helps somewhat to mitigate the effects of traffic and spontaneous crowding on the tracks.

-In the event of a bus accident, it is inevitable that several people will not be involved at the same time due to the massive nature of the service.
-In these types of events, the questions that arise may be several.
-In legal matters, something that has been part of the debate among the legal fields is whether these cases should be addressed through class action lawsuits or individual lawsuits.
+In the event of a bus accident, inevitably, several people will not be involved at the same time due to the massive nature of the service.
+There may be several questions about these types of events.
+In legal matters, something that has been part of the debate among the legal fields is whether these cases should be addressed through class action or individual lawsuits.

-Each case is a universe unto itself, with its own particularities and complexities.
-That is why we do not engage in generalizations, although we are aware that in this area, sometimes certain patterns of behavior can be generated that characterize the facts, which may allow us to identify possible legal schemes to deal with the type of situations that we have in front of us.
+Each case is a universe with its particularities and complexities.
+That is why we do not engage in generalizations.
+However, we are aware that in this area, certain patterns of behavior can be generated that characterize the facts, which may allow us to identify possible legal schemes to deal with the situations we have in front of us.

 A good lawyer must be based on facts, without assumptions or abstract interpretations of reality.
 To do so, he/she must have a team of experts in the investigation who collect the elements that corroborate the indications or circumstantial evidence.

-In our firm, we have a team dedicated exclusively to the investigation, and we can determine when a case is legally viable on the way to obtaining compensation.
-That is, for arguing our position before a court.
-Our success rate is high.
-Our professionals have over 30 years in the field.
+The Ward Law Group has a team dedicated exclusively to the investigation.
+We can determine when a case is legally viable for obtaining compensation or arguing our position before a court.
+Our success rate is high, and our professionals have over 30 years of experience in the field.

 Common Causes of Bus Accidents

-At The Ward Law we do not practice sleight of hand.
+At The Ward Law Group, we do not practice sleight of hand.
 We do not have a magic ball to identify what might be the causes of an accident of this magnitude.
-What we do is go by the facts, and over 30 years of experience in the field we have stored valuable information in our databases, which through statistical estimation allows us to identify the most common causes that are linked to bus accidents in Brooklyn and New York.
+We go by the facts and over 30 years of experience in the field; we have stored valuable information in our databases, which, through statistical estimation, allows us to identify the most common causes linked to bus accidents in Brooklyn and New York.

 Some of the most common causes we have seen at our law firm in recent years are the following:

-• Distracted Driving: Distractions inside the bus, such as using a phone, adjusting controls, or engaging in conversation, can divert a driver's attention from the road.
-These distractions compromise their ability to react to changing traffic conditions.
+• Distracted Driving: Distractions inside the bus, such as using a phone, adjusting controls, or engaging in conversation, can divert a driver's attention from the road and compromise their ability to react to changing traffic conditions.

 • Speeding: Excessive speed is a major contributor to bus accidents.
-When drivers exceed the speed limit or travel too fast for road and weather conditions, it significantly increases the risk of accidents.
-Additionally, high speeds make it harder for drivers to react in time to avoid collisions.
+Driving exceeding the speed limit or traveling too fast for road and weather conditions significantly increases the risk of accidents.
+Also, high speeds make it harder for drivers to react quickly to avoid collisions.

 • Inadequate Training: Proper training is essential for bus drivers to handle the unique challenges of operating a large, heavy vehicle.
-Drivers without adequate training may struggle to manage complex situations, emergency maneuvers, and interactions with passengers, potentially leading to accidents.
+Drivers without adequate training may struggle to manage complex situations, emergency maneuvers, and passenger interactions, potentially leading to accidents.

 • Mechanical Failures: Mechanical failures in buses, such as faulty brakes, worn tires, or engine problems, can result in accidents.
 Regular maintenance and inspections are crucial to prevent these issues from compromising safety.